nixworks/public/news/2010/03/4/README.md

 ##### Party for Freedom
 ### [The Party for Freedom (PVV) of Geert Wilders becomes the largest political party in Almere and the second largest in The Hague. ](/news/2010/03/4/the-party-for-freedom-pvv-of-geert-wilders-becomes-the-largest-political-party-in-almere-and-the-second-largest-in-the-hague.md)
-_Context: The Hague, Party for Freedom, Almere, Geert Wilders_
+_Context: Party for Freedom, Geert Wilders, The Hague, Almere_

 ##### Sinn Fein
 ### [The brother of Sinn Fein's Gerry Adams, detained under a European arrest warrant, is released on bail after surrendering to the Garda Siochana in Ireland. ](/news/2010/03/4/the-brother-of-sinn-fa-c-in-s-gerry-adams-detained-under-a-european-arrest-warrant-is-released-on-bail-after-surrendering-to-the-garda-saoc.md)
-_Context: Gerry Adams, Ireland, Sinn Fein, police officer_
+_Context: police officer, Gerry Adams, Ireland, Sinn Fein_

 ##### Sahil Saeed
 ### [The family of kidnapped boy Sahil Saeed ask that he be returned home safely. ](/news/2010/03/4/the-family-of-kidnapped-boy-sahil-saeed-ask-that-he-be-returned-home-safely.md)